blanton-black/pubba/README.md

 # pubba

-pubba is a Sinatra extension designed to help you manage your site.
+pubba is a library designed to help you manage your site.
 It uses [Sprockets](https://github.com/sstephenson/sprockets) for packaging assets and [R18n](http://r18n.rubyforge.org/) for internationalization/localization.
 I use R18n as a central location for default text, the internationalization functionality is a nice bonus in the event the application needs to move in that direction.

 # Note